smushy129/ROBOgram/README.md

 ![Image of upload-modal](https://github.com/kingsleyliao/ROBOgram/blob/master/app/assets/images/upload-photo-modal.png)

-### Search & Discover
+### Search
 Users can conveniently find other users by typing into the search bar.
 Typing into the search bar sends an AJAX request for users that match the user's query.

+![Image of searchbar](https://github.com/kingsleyliao/ROBOgram/blob/master/app/assets/images/searchbar.png)

+### Discover
-Users can also discover other users to follow in a convenient list.
+Users can discover other users to follow in a convenient list.
 The discover feature sends an AJAX request for users the current user is not following.

-![Image of searchbar](https://github.com/kingsleyliao/ROBOgram/blob/master/app/assets/images/searchbar.png)
 ![Image of discover](https://github.com/kingsleyliao/ROBOgram/blob/master/app/assets/images/discover-page.png)

 ### Infinite Scrolling